 Rubber Ducky deciding to save us a bunch of time: Here’s the punchline to this lesson: No creature on Earth is fearless.
 That is, no ant, no dog, no human.
 It doesn’t make sense to be fearless.
 Without fear, Life on Earth would fall apart.
-What if predator and prey did just give up?
+What if all prey stopped fearing their predators and just gave up?

 Me: I know this one!
 Predators wouldn’t be able to drive prey to do better and prey wouldn’t be able to drive their predators to do better.
 They push each other to be better!

 RD: Yyyyyes … but what else?
-So they stop evolving … so … bigger picture … Earth would continue along its merry way over time, orbits changing, axis tilting, continents moving, volcanoes erupting, meteors striking … What would become of Life on Earth, the three billion years old creature in which we’re each like just a cell?
+So they stop evolving … so … bigger picture … Earth would continue along its merry way over time, orbits changing, the axis shifting its tilt, continents moving, volcanoes erupting, meteors striking … What would become of Life on Earth, if creatures of Earth stopped evolving?

 Me minutes later: The Earth continues evolving!
 But Life on Earth would be like a hermit clinging to his old ways as society around him changes, grows, impinging more and more on his solitude, eventually snuffing him out!